RathodAnilT/PHP-Tutorial/README.md

 echo(rand());
 ```
 - To get more control over the random number, you can add the optional min and max parameters to specify the lowest integer and the highest integer to be returned.
+- For example, if you want a random integer between 10 and 100 (inclusive), use rand(10, 100):